csuka/ansible_role_percona_xtradb_cluster/README.md

 ## Scaling

-When a host is added, and the vars are added to the new host, the cluster auto scales automagicly.
-This can be done from a single to node, to a cluster.
+When a host is added to the play, and the vars are added to the new host, the cluster auto scales automagicly.
+This can be done from a single host to a cluster.

-Or from a cluster, to a cluster +1. ["Do not join several nodes at the same time to avoid overhead due to large amounts of traffic when a new node joins."](https://www.percona.com/doc/percona-xtradb-cluster/LATEST/add-node.html)
+Or from a cluster, to a cluster + 1. ["Do not join several nodes at the same time to avoid overhead due to large amounts of traffic when a new node joins."](https://www.percona.com/doc/percona-xtradb-cluster/LATEST/add-node.html)

 The role will, by default, also restart all mysql instances, with a 10s delay between the restarts.
 See section `systemctl restart mysql` below.